The Texas

 Roundabout tips

-B: This driver should continue moving and NOT stop to let driver A enter the roundabout.
+B: This driver should continue moving and not stop to let driver A enter the roundabout.

 C: This driver is entering properly as there is nobody nearby to yield to.